-Information sessions and campus tours are held Monday through Friday at 10:00 am and 1:00 pm during the Fall and Spring semesters, as well as the summer.
-The Office of Admissions holds tours on select Saturdays, and during Open House.
-A tour will be included for students participating in our on-campus Portfolio Review, Audition & Interview Days; these students need not register for a separate tour.
+Information sessions and campus tours are held Monday through Friday during the Fall and Spring semesters, as well as the summer.
+The Office of Admissions also holds tours during Open House.
+A tour will be included for students participating in our on-campus auditions; these students need not register for a separate tour.

 Campus tours are structured specifically for high school students (9-12 grade) interested in enrolling in an Undergraduate or Pre-College Summer Institute program, and current college students considering transferring to a different institution.
 We cannot accommodate elementary or middle school students on our tours.

 Graduate students are encouraged to contact their program of interest to arrange a visit and tour of facilities.

-In order to ensure students have a personalized, informative tour experience, registration is limited to a maximum of 10 guests per tour.
+In order to ensure students have an intimate and informative tour experience, registration for each tour is limited.
 Advanced registration is required, and we recommend registering at least a week in advance.
 We cannot guarantee accommodations for walk-ins.

-- Information Session: Learn more about the University of the Arts, our admissions and financial aid processes, and have all your questions answered during this group information session with an admissions counselor.
+- Information Session: Learn more about the University of the Arts, our admissions and financial aid processes, and have all your questions answered during this group information session hosted by Admissions Counselor.
 Approximately 30 minutes.

 To Register for a Tour